rm-rf-etc/runway/README.md

 tree.
 It then merges that branch object into the tree object, which automatically combines matching paths, including path segments which have matching regular expressions.

+Router.listener is your main node request listener.
+When a request event fires, listener() climbs the tree until it reaches the end of the path and finds a leaf node.
+A leaf node is an array of functions, where the last function is the controller you provided.
+Each function before that is a route filter, which receives all the same arguments as the controller, and so has access to modify any of the data in those objects, before the controller is invoked.
+The ops object also provides utility features, such as i_redirect() and redirect(). i_redirect() allows you to change the controller, while redirect() sends an actual 302 response with whatever destination you provide.

 ### Future To-Do's: